g0v/react-zh-stroker/README.md

-# jsl-seed -- the seed for Jade, Stylus, LiveScript apps
+# seed -- the seed for Jade, Stylus, LiveScript and React apps

-This project is an application skeleton for anyone who loves Jade, Stylus and LiveScript.
+This project is an application skeleton for anyone who loves Jade, Stylus, LiveScript and React.

 ## Usage